 - Spinal cord injuries

-If you have been involved in a car accident, it is in your best interest to seek immediate medical attention, even if you don’t think you have been seriously injured.
+If you sustain injury in a car accident, it is in your best interest to seek immediate medical attention.
+We recommend this course of action even if you believe your injuries are minor.
 Some injuries can take hours or even days to present symptoms.
-If you delay a visit to the doctor, the insurance companies will often assert that your injuries must not have been that serious or that they might not even be related to the car accident.
-Always keep careful medical records to document your medical care and related injuries.
+If you delay a visit to the doctor, the insurance companies will often assert that your injuries must not have been that serious.
+Even worse, they might argue your injuries are not due to the car accident.
+Finally, always keep careful medical records to document your medical care and injuries.

 The Benefits of Working with a Car Accident Attorney

 After an accident, determining the best next steps to take can be confusing.
 After you have seen a medical professional and began to treat your injuries, the financial toll of the accident can start to feel overwhelming.
 Some people might attempt to work directly with the insurance company with hopes that they will receive a fair settlement.
-Although you pay for auto insurance every month in order to cover your expenses in the event of an accident, the insurance companies are out to make a profit.
-They will often attempt to undercut your damages and claim that your injuries were not that severe.
-An attorney can help you navigate the challenging process after an accident with the goal of attaining maximize compensation for your damages by:
+Although you pay for insurance every month for protection in the event of an accident, the auto carriers are out to make a profit.
+They will usually attempt to undercut your damages and claim that your injuries were not that severe.
+An attorney can help you navigate the challenging process after an accident.
+He or she will have the goal of maximizing compensation for your damages by:

-Communicating directly with the insurance companies so that you can focus on your recovery.
-Often, in accident cases, the insurance companies will attempt to speak with you directly and try to find a way to confuse your testimony in order to reduce the value of your claim.
+- Handling all communications with the insurance companies so that you can focus on your recovery.
+Often, in accident cases, the insurance companies will attempt to speak with you directly and try to obtain a written or recorded statement.
+They do this to find a way to confuse your testimony in order to reduce the value of your claim.
 An attorney who has experience dealing with the insurance companies can help prevent this from happening.

 - Helping you put together the correct medical documentation to support your accident claim.